RitaSensei/ritasensei/README.md

 - 🌱 I’m currently learning **Java, Go, React** while also focusing on learning how to write **clean code**.

-- ☁️ I'm interested in cloud computing and DevOps culture.
+- ☁️ I'm interested in full-stack development as well as cloud computing and DevOps culture.

 <!-- - 💬 Ask me about **AWS, react, react-native, nodejs, mongoDB** -->